Akashnukathoti-1104/Dominators_project1/README.md

    — or serve the folder with any static server, e.g.: npx serve .
 ```

-To enable real Google Sign-In, replace `GOOGLE_CLIENT_ID` in `script.js` with your own OAuth Client ID from the [Google Cloud Console](https://console.cloud.google.com/apis/credentials).

 ## Known Limitations (by design, for a hackathon/demo scope)